Gordon Powell, LCSW

 I am a licensed clinical social worker (LCSW) and psychoanalyst in private practice in Manhattan.
 I have been in practice since 1989 and have written papers and presented at various psychoanalytic venues.

-After receiving my Master's Degree from the Hunter College School of Social Work, I was trained as a psychoanalyst at the Training and Research Institute for Self Psychology (TRISP).
+After receiving my Master's Degree from the Hunter College School of Social Work, I was trained as a psychoanalyst at Training and Research in Intersubjective Self Psychology (TRISP).

 I supervise psychotherapists and psychoanalysts, and I teach psychoanalytic theory at three psychoanalytic institutes in New York City.